Liuyuan999/Liuyuan999.github.io/_pages/about.md

 # 📰 News
 - May 2025: Im joining in **IBM** for summer internship at Thomas J. Watson Research Center in Yorktown Heights, NY
 - May 2025: Our paper is ACCEPTED by **EUSIPCO 2025**: Improved Analysis of Penalty-Based Methods for Bilevel Optimization with Coupled Constraints
+- Apr 2025: I am hornored to be awarded Best Reviewer Award for AISTATS 2025
+- Dec 2024: I presenting my work A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints at NeurIPS 2024.
+See you at Vancouver
 - Sept 2024: Our paper is ACCEPTED by **NeurIPS 2024**: A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints
 - June 2024: Our paper is available: [A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints](https://arxiv.org/abs/2406.10148)